-- 1. Move thermostat switch to "OFF" position. - 2.
+- 1. Slide SYSTEM switch to "OFF" position. - 2.
 Close LP tank valve.

-NOTE: For normal operation after initial start-up, be sure the thermostat switch is ON, then place the temperature selector to the desired temperature.
+NOTE: For normal operation after initial start-up, be sure the SYSTEM switch is in HEAT position, then place the TEMPERATURE SELECTOR to the desired temperature.
 The furnace will start and cycle on and off automatically.